-We do send out "courtesy reminders" via emails to parents to notify them that their child needs to replenish their account.
+We do send out "courtesy reminders" via emails to parents to notify them that their child's account needs to be replenished.
 As personal contact information may change, this method isn't always accurate.
-To solve this, we do advise parents/guardians to visit www.myschoolbucks.com and register for an account so that they can personally check their child's balance, participation history or make a payment from the comfort of their home.
+To solve this, we advise parents/guardians to visit www.myschoolbucks.com and register for an account so that they can personally check their child's balance, participation history or make a payment from the comfort of their home.
 Parents are responsible for keeping their child's account current.